tc39/notes/meetings/2018-09/sept-26.md

 YK: I think the consensus process is breaking down for this issue.

-DW: Can we get away with decorated classes that are not exported?
+DRR: Can we get away with decorated classes that are not exported?

 JHD: If we make a decision that doesn't match what's already in use, it would require two codemods to fix.